 I’ve had culinary awakening.
 And it came in the form of a cheap bottle of bright yellow oil.

-It all started when I got a copy of my friend (and former Chatelaine food director) Claire Tansey’s great new cookbook, Uncomplicated.
+It all started when I got a copy of my friend (and former Chatelaine food director) Claire Tansey’s cookbook, Uncomplicated.
 In it, Claire explains that she uses just two types of oil in her recipes: extra virgin olive (for specific Mediterranean dishes, salads and finishing touches) and canola (for literally everything else).
 “There are lots of other delicious and versatile oils out there,” she writes, “but these are my two go-tos.”
 You know that cool new mind-blown emoji?
 That was my reaction.

 You see, I didn’t really develop an interest in cooking until I moved into a grown-up apartment of my own after university.
-It was the mid-2000s, and celebrity chefs like Rachael Ray and Giada De Laurentiis were preaching the gospel of extra-virgin olive oil — quickly known by the cutesy acronym, EVOO — for everything.
+It was the mid-2000s, and celebrity chefs like Rachael Ray and Giada De Laurentiis were preaching the gospel of extra-virgin olive oil—quickly known by the cutesy acronym, EVOO—for everything.

 My nascent cook’s brain drew from this the following lesson: “Olive oil is good, and everything else is trash.
 You can’t be a serious, real foodie if you don’t drown everything in EVOO.”

 For nearly 15 years, I’ve kept a big ol’ bottle of EVOO beside my stove, using it for everything from frying eggs to stir-frying vegetables to slathering roasts, without really stopping to question it.
 Until I read Claire’s book.